hanjaegyeong/FlaskServer/README.md

 # FlaskServer
-The Flask Server using python(flask framework) & html
+The Flask Server using python(flask framework)